mkriaf/pagerduty-aws-workshop/content/03_eventbridge/page-3-aws.md

 ## Setup AWS Event Bus

-In the AWS Console, select “Services” -> Amazon Event Bridge”.
+In the AWS Console, select “Services” -> Amazon EventBridge”.

 This will display the main Amazon Event Bridge screen.